cs4241-22a/a2-shortstack/README.md

 #### User: Cooper Dean

   What problems did the user have with your design?
+- When asking to put 3 diet coke into the spreadsheet, he put '3 Diet Cokes' in the item name field
+- He put a $ in the cost field

   What comments did they make that surprised you?
+- He commented on the correct validation of the inputs fields

   What would you change about the interface based on their feedback?
+- I'd put a '$' at the front, and maybe specify 'Singular Item Name'